 It is also possible to take a scheduled flight to Skukuza Airport inside the park (the southern sector) and Federal Airlines (see below) offers scheduled flights to some of the more upmarket lodges’ airstrips.

 Charter flights between parks and lodges are usually booked by tour operators as part of the tour package.
-Charter flights to Skukuza Airport in the park or to any of the lodges’ airstrips are also available.
-Scheduled, domestic flights can be booked with several domestic carriers:
+Charter flights to Skukuza Airport in the park or any of the lodges’ airstrips are also available.
+Scheduled domestic flights can be booked with several carriers: